twinnydotdev/twinny-docs/src/content/docs/teams/connect.md

 ## What happens to your code

 Prompts and the code around your cursor go to the gateway and its backend, on your team's hardware, and nowhere else.
-The gateway records which model you used, how long it took and token counts, never the content.
+The gateway records which model you used, how long it took and token counts.
+It keeps the content of your requests only if your team has switched recording on, and then it says so on the connect screen and on the Providers tab.
 See [Status bar, logs and privacy](/twinny-docs/features/status-and-logs/) for what twinny itself keeps.

 ## Messages you may see